-Even though there is an increase in the number of listings in spring (as seen in the chart below), this isn’t supported by an increase in the number of sales.
+Even though there is an increase in the number of listings in spring (as seen in the chart below), this is not supported by an increase in the number of sales.
 While vendors may be drawn to selling their homes as the weather improves after winter and the flowers start to bloom, it may actually be in their interests to hold off until after Christmas.

-This year the spring period has been tough for sellers.
-There are currently more properties on the market advertised for sale than at anytime over the last five years.
+This year, the spring period has been tough for sellers.
+There are currently more properties on the market advertised for sale than at any time over the last five years.
 The competition for that elusive buyer is intense, with many properties failing to even attract one registered buyer at auction.

 This is due to a shortage of buyers and a slow down in the time it takes to clear existing stock, rather than an increase in the number of properties coming onto the market.
 Newly advertised properties being added to the market are approximately 11% lower than the same time last year (RP Data).

 This is all particularly evident when recent data on the average number of days it takes to sell a property is reviewed.
 Witness the increase over the last 12 months in the average length of time it is taking to sell property in the chart below.